 - Make a plan now for what to do with your pets.
 (Many shelters and hotels will not accept them.)
 If you are unable to take your pets when you evacuate, make sure you leave behind “Pet Inside” signs on your front and back doors with the number and kind of pets inside so others can evacuate them.

-- Identify an out-of-state contact, so if your family members get separated, you’ll know who to call.
-If time allows, call or e- mail your out-of-state contact to let them know where you are going and when you expect to get there.
+- Identify an out-of-state contact so that if your family members get separated, you’ll know who to call.
+If time allows, call or email your out-of-state contact to let them know where you are going and when you expect to get there.

 - Plan a meeting location at least 50 miles inland in case your family gets separated

 - Fill up your bathtub, sinks and other large containers with fresh water.
 This will serve as an important reserve should you be without running water after a storm.

 - Driver’s license or identification